-Caster Semenya’s Olympic Career Could Be Over As She Refuses To Take Court-Mandated Drugs To Lower Testosteron
+Caster Semenya’s Olympic Career Could End As She Refuses To Take Court-Mandated Drugs To Lower Testosterone

 “Hell, no,” she responded.

-Semenya’s win was her 30th consecutive victory in the 800, a streak that The Associated Press noted dates back to 2015.
+Semenya’s win was her 30th consecutive victory in the 800-meter race, a streak that The Associated Press noted dates back to 2015.
 Should Semenya choose not to comply with the terms of the court’s decision, that streak will likely end without Semenya ever losing to another competitor

 After her victory on the track, Semenya was content in her athletic accomplishments and dominance over the field.
 Semenya also said she had no plans on retiring, though may be forced into an early end to her career if she refuses to comply with the court order.